rolandshoemaker/dns-workbench/README.md

 # `dns-workbench`

-A simple authoritative DNS workbench server written in Go, allows for quick loading and reloading of zone definitions, it's somewhat useful for DNS testing and other random things.
+A simple authoritative DNS workbench server written in Go that allows for quick loading and reloading of zone definitions.
+Because it can be setup and reconfigured extremely easily it's somewhat useful for testing and other random things.

 ## Zone file

-Uses YAML which can be loaded at runtime or via the HTTP API.
+Zone definition files use YAML and can be loaded at runtime or via the HTTP API.

 ```
 zones: